Limeoats/BigNumber/README.md

 BigNumber is a C++ class that allows for the creation and computation of arbitrary-length integers.

-The maximum possible length of a BigNumber is `string::max_size`.
+The maximum possible length of a BigNumber is `std::string::max_size`.

 ## Installation
 To add BigNumber to your C++ project, you can download the `bin` folder from this repository, which